abcjamesjordan/alexa/README.md

 # About

-This repository contains a lambda_function.py that can be used along with **Alexa** and **AWS Lambda** to have the OpenSnow daily snow forecasts read aloud on your Alexa device.
+This repository contains a lambda_function.py that can be used along with **Alexa** and **AWS Lambda** to download the OpenSnow daily snow forecasts and have them read aloud on your Alexa device.
 Process involves invoking a conversation with Alexa and using python to download the daily snow forecast that the user requests.
+Other files included python files and data files that are involved with the future work for this project.

 # Libraries
 Required libraries include **requests** and **beautifulsoup** to web scrape the text and format it in the correct output.